 Recipients of the Peter Bryce Prize will receive a $10,000 award made possible by the generosity of the Zita and Mark Bernstein Family Foundation.

 Nominations for the Prize can be made by any member of the public.
-The nomination form (see below) should be completed no later than December 31st of each year.
+The link to the nomination form can be found below.
+This year's deadliine is February 29, 2024.
 The winner will be selected by the Peter Bryce Prize Awards Committee.
 If you have questions or would like additional information, please contact Ange Holmes, Coordinator, Centre for Free Expression: email@example.com

 List of Recipients